Triang3l/WebQuake/README.md

 * Opera (Windows) - **Not Good** - low performance, nothing is drawn in water (type r_waterwarp 0 in the console).
 * Internet Explorer (Windows) - **Unsupported** - no WebGL, audio formats are not supported, XMLHttpRequest.overrideMimeType doesn't exist.

+# Tips

+If the sound randomly doesn't play, go to console (press ~ or Options > Go to console in main menu), type *stopsound* and press Enter.

+You can delete saved games by pressing Del in the load or save menus.
+This only works for the saved games created in WebQuake.

 # Intentionally unimplemented features

 These features are intentionally left unimplemented in this build.
 Please don't make pull requests adding them.